Gender inequality in Papua New Guinea

-Examples of Gender inequality Papua New Guinea includes poverty, violence, limited access to education and health care, and witch hunts.
+Examples of Gender inequality in Papua New Guinea include poverty, violence, limited access to education and health care, and witch hunts.
 Cases of violence against women in PNG are under reported.
 There is also a lack of services for women who experience violence.
 There are reports of sexual abuse by police officers, on arrest and whilst in police custody.
 These incidents lack documentation or investigation, consequently, perpetrators are rarely prosecuted or punished.
 The government of Papua New Guinea (PNG) has introduced legislation to combat these issues, though with limited success.

 Many traditional cultural practices are followed in PNG.
 These include polygamy, bride price, and the stereotypical roles assigned to both men and women.
 These cultural practices reflect deep-rooted patriarchal attitudes which reinforce the unequal status of women in many areas.
 These practices continue due to a lack of sustained systematic action by the government.

 Violence

 Sexual and Domestic Violence

 It is estimated that 67% of women in PNG have suffered domestic abuse and over 50% of women have been raped.
 This reportedly increases to 100% in the Highlands.
 Further studies have found that 86% of women had been beaten during pregnancy.
 Studies estimate that 60% of men have participated in a gang rape.
 A 2014 study by UN Women found that when accessing public transport more than 90% of women and girls had experienced some kind of violence.

 Cases of violence against women in PNG are under reported.
 This is due in part to gender-based violence being socially legitimized and the accompanying culture of silence.
 Additionally, there is a lack of services for women who experience violence.
 These services include shelters, counselling and safe houses.
 PNG has also faced reports of sexual abuse of women by police officers.
 These abuses have occurred on arrest and whilst in police custody.
 These assaults are reportedly carried out by both police officers and male detainees.
 There are also reports of collective rape.
 These incidents lack documentation or investigation.
 Consequently, perpetrators are not prosecuted or punished.